Speech-Rule-Engine/speech-rule-engine/README.md

 | `toDescription(mathml)` | The array of auditory description objects of the MathML expression. |
 | `toEnriched(mathml)` | The semantically enriched MathML expression. |

-#### Methods that take an in filename and optionally an output filename.
+#### Methods that take an input filename and optionally an output filename:

 If the output filename is not provided, output will be written to stdout.